Not a methodology for thinking better. An architecture for deciding better — by design, at every altitude, every time a consequential choice is made.

 Does not address: why transformations fail even when the technology is sound and implementation is on schedule.

 BDA does not replace Decision Intelligence or Digital Transformation practice.
-It governs the space their integration requires. — BDA Framework Paper, v1.10 · BC-DS, 2026
+It governs the space their integration requires. — BDA Framework Paper, v2.1 · BC-DS, March 2026

 In the legacy model, the most valuable person in any decision process was the one with the best judgment.
 That model has a structural ceiling.
 No individual can sustain the meta-cognitive awareness that consequential decisions require — across every decision, at every level, under every condition.
 Business Decision Architecture introduces a different kind of leadership value.